 With four generations currently in the workforce, it's sure to bring challenges and opportunities when dealing with different work ethics, values and needs.
 Many of the challenges of generational differences are the result of the influences people experienced growing up.
 This course will help you understand these generational differences and how they impact the board team relationship.
 It's also important for board members to understand how generational differences impact the way they communicate with parents and community members.
 Attendees will leave with specific strategies for interacting with four different generations.

-ISDs/RESAs/RESDs/ESAs: What Can They Do for My District? - CBA 360 (3 units)
+CBA 360: ISDs/RESAs/RESDs/ESAs: What Can They Do for My District?
+(3 credits)

 Intermediate School Districts, also known as Educational Service Agencies, are key, but sometimes invisible partners with local districts.
 This course will provide information about the role of the ISD, funding sources and services provided.
 Learn how your ISD supports the work of your local school district and how to take advantage of the valuable time and money saving programs they offer.
 ISDs can help you focus more on what matters most-the students.
 Participants will explore ways ISDs help with consolidation of services and support local districts.